 Mathew is a senior associate in the Litigation practice.
-His practice focuses on white collar and serious economic crime, and related compliance and regulatory issues.
+His practice focuses on advising individuals and corporate clients on matters connected to business crime, and related compliance and regulatory issues.

-Mathew is a U.K.-qualified barrister with 15 years of litigation experience who is well-placed to advise individuals and corporate clients on a range of contentious and non-contentious matters.
+Mathew is a U.K.-qualified barrister.
 A skilled advocate, he has appeared before courts across England and Wales, including the Central Criminal Court, the High Court and the Court of Appeal.

 Prior to the FCA, Mathew spent two years at the Serious Fraud Office where he advised on a range of complex and high-profile cases concerning allegations of fraud, bribery and corruption, including the largest ever bribery and corruption prosecution brought by the SFO at that time and the first investigation arising from the manipulation of LIBOR.

-Whilst working at the FCA and the SFO, Mathew regularly liaised with counterparts at other U.K. bodies, such as the National Crime Agency, Her Majesty's Revenue & Customs and the Competition and Markets Authority, as well as overseas prosecutors and regulators at the U.S. Department of Justice, the U.S. Securities and Exchange Commission and alike.
+Whilst working at the FCA and the SFO, Mathew regularly liaised with counterparts at other U.K. bodies, such as the National Crime Agency and Her Majesty's Revenue & Customs, as well as overseas prosecutors and regulators at the U.S. Department of Justice, the U.S. Securities and Exchange Commission and alike.
 He is therefore able to provide a valuable perspective on how criminal investigations and prosecutions in the U.K. interact with other investigations and proceedings both in the UK and abroad.

 Prior to joining the SFO, Mathew practised at the Bar for over seven years where he advised and represented individuals and corporate clients, as well as a variety of prosecuting bodies and U.K. Government departments, in relation to a broad range of criminal and quasi-criminal matters with a particular focus on white collar, and serious and organized crime.